 Ascension Property Management, Sonoma’s property managers, conduct bi-monthly drives through the community to note homes in violation.
-Residents may also report violations, and can do so by contacting the management company over the phone, in writing, or via e-mail.
+Residents may also report violations and can do so by contacting the management company over the phone, in writing, e-mail, or by filling out the Violation Concern Form.

 Warnings and fines will be assessed as follows: